 Many lawyers when they meet with clients often find themselves reviewing rejected applications and/or hearings where it is obvious that an individual’s previous representative was incompetent.
 The examples of incompetence range from missed deadlines to not understanding the law.
 Some specific scenarios that clients have told me about include:

 - former counsel being told by an Immigration Appeal Division member to “sit down” because they were incompetent;

 - an immigration consultant not knowing the difference between a “conviction” and a “dismissal”;

 - an immigration consultant that the “Prevailing Wage = the wage paid to Canadians at the employer’s company”; and

 - a lawyer filing late because “deadlines are policy, not statute.”

 The previous representative’s incompetence may serve as a ground for relief in a judicial review.
-I have made such arguments in Federal Court before.
-Cases based on incompetence and/or negligence of previous counsel are exceptionally difficult cases.
+However, cases based on incompetence and/or negligence of previous counsel are exceptionally difficult cases.
 The Federal Court’s March 7, 2014, Procedural Protocol on arguing incompetence of counsel only make these cases more challenging.

 The Law on Incompetence of Counsel

 As the Supreme Court of Canada stated in R v.
-GDB, 2000 SCC 22, for incompetence/negligence of previous counsel/representative to count as a ground for judicial review, it must be established that (1) previous counsel’s acts or omissions constituted incompetence and (2) that a miscarriage of justice resulted from the incompetence.
+GDB for incompetence/negligence of previous counsel/representative to count as a ground for judicial review, it must be established that (1) previous counsel’s acts or omissions constituted incompetence and (2) that a miscarriage of justice resulted from the incompetence.

 The Federal Court has closely followed the above two requirements when determining whether an alleged incompetence is a ground for review.
-In the frequently cited case of Memari v Canada (Minister of Citizenship and Immigration), 2010 FC 1196, the Court stated that:
+In the frequently cited case of Memari v Canada (Minister of Citizenship and Immigration), the Court stated that:

 …the performance component must be exceptional and the miscarriage of justice component must be manifested in procedural unfairness, the reliability of the trial result having been compromised, or another readily apparent form.